 Rogers is a nationally recognized advocate for land conservation and has given major addresses or interviews to the Urban Land Institute, the National Smart Growth Conference, the National Brownfields Conference, and Talk of the Nation, among others.

-He is a graduate of Stanford University and received his MBA from Harvard University.
-Will lives with his family in Kensington, California.
-In addition to tending to the chickens, beehives, and vegetables in his backyard, his favorite outdoor activities are hiking, backcountry skiing, and bicycle touring.
+Rogers is a graduate of Stanford University and received his MBA from Harvard University.
+He lives with his family in Kensington, California.